hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part3-understanding-the-backend.md

 # Name of the admin user
 export WODUSER=wodadmin

-# Name of the wod machine type (backend, api-db, frontend, appliance)
+# Name of the WoD machine type (backend, api-db, frontend, appliance)
 export WODTYPE=backend

 # This main dir is computed and is the backend main dir